Vicken-Ghoubiguian/vicken-ghoubiguian.github.io/README.md

 You can also use Docker to deploy my online portfolio.
 There are 2 methods of deploying my online portfolio by Docker:

-* by the Dockerfile of these project
+* by the Dockerfile of these project,
 * by the pulled image on Docker hub

 Both are exhibited here.